-When homebuyers choose an ASHI Member for their home inspection, they are hiring a professional that is dedicated to serving their client.
-ASHI members know that a home is much more than just a property to the homebuyer; it's a place to start a new chapter of their life.
+When home buyers choose an ASHI member for their home inspection, they are hiring a professional who is dedicated to serving their client.
+ASHI members know that a home is much more than just a property to the home buyer; it's a place to start a new chapter of their life.
 The inspector's purpose is to help their clients get a better understanding about their potential homes.
-No home is perfect, but ASHI members will provide the insight homebuyers need to decide if the home is perfect for them.
+No home is perfect, but ASHI members will provide the insight home buyers need to decide if the home is perfect for them.

 If you are looking for a qualified home inspector who will approach the job in a consultative unbiased manner, The BrickKicker is just the choice for you.
 Our trained inspectors will take the time to understand the client’s perspective and offer them a variety of home inspection choices that will fit their needs.
 We offer expert home inspections, comprehensive inspection reports, and home maintenance advice as well as unique reporting and peripheral services.
 636.344.0435